 Sophie and I met in Winter Park, Colorado through the National Sports Center for the Disabled.
-Sophie came out to live for the winter from London to learn how to ski properly and Winter Park was my home base.
-Surrounded by an adaptive ski team of all guys at the time, we clicked immediately, probably because of our mutual love for skiing and the mountains.
-We share a lot of laughs together, namely making fun of each other’s accents, and the language barrier!
+Sophie came out to live for the winter from London to learn how to ski properly and Winter Park is my home base.
+Surrounded by an adaptive ski team of all guys, we clicked immediately, probably because of our mutual love for skiing and the mountains.
+We share a lot of laughs together, namely making fun of each other’s accents and the language barrier!

 How Our Adaptive World came about…

-Realising that both of us have a huge desire to go on adventures, travel the world, whilst wanting to share our knowledge and experiences with other people we decided to start a blog as a resource for people travelling with disabilities.
+Realising that both of us have a huge desire to go on adventures and travel the world whilst wanting to share our knowledge and experiences with other people, we decided to start a blog as a resource for people travelling with disabilities.
 We realize how scary travel and getting out of your comfort zone can be, so we want to help people have a better understanding of what they are walking (or wheeling) into.

 We are slowly chipping away at as many countries as we can, providing useful tips and information to help you along the way.
-It definitely takes a bit of extra planning, and amazing friends or family to carry us up stairs at times, but we realise now that almost anything can be possible.
+It definitely takes a bit of extra planning, amazing friends or family to carry us up stairs at times, but anything is possible.

 We were both dealt a card we weren’t expecting, but we don’t want it to define us or limit us from exploring the world.
-We both planned on doing on this two feet, now we’re just doing it on wheels!
+We both planned on doing this on two feet, now we are just doing it on wheels!